ISISComputingGroup/ibex_developers_manual/Discourse.md

 # Administration

+The first port of call should be the discourse documentation/Q&A site: https://meta.discourse.org/

 ### Starting/stopping discourse

 The discourse files are located in the `/var/discourse/` folder.
 To start discourse, go to that folder and use the command `./launcher run app`.
 To stop, type `./launcher stop app`.